NCERT Solutions For Class 10 History Chapter 5 Print Culture and the Modern World – Free PDF Download

 - The people of different communities and places were thus connected by print media.
 Newspapers conveyed news from one place to another, creating a pan-Indian identity.

 - The nationalist newspapers exposed the colonial misrule and encouraged nationalist activities.
-As these were written in spoken languages of various regions common man could easily understand the content.
+As these were written in spoken languages of various regions, the common man could easily understand the content.

 Thus it is clear that print culture assisted the growth of nationalism in India.